 “HE” shall mean hour ending.

-“Incremental Hydropower” shall mean incremental electricity produced as a result of efficiency improvements completed after March 31, 1999, to a hydroelectric generation project owned by one or more qualifying utilities (see definition of qualifying utility in chapter 19.285 RCW) and located in the Pacific Northwest or to hydroelectric generation in irrigation pipes and canals located in the Pacific Northwest, where the additional electricity generated in either case is not a result of new water diversions or impoundments.
-The District does not warrant eligibility of Incremental Hydropower in any market or jurisdiction.
 “Non-power Attributes” shall mean all environmentally-related characteristics, claims exclusive of energy, capacity, reliability, and other electrical power service attributes, that are associated with the generation of electricity from a non-carbon emitting resource, including but not limited to the facility’s fuel type, geographic location, vintage, qualifications as an eligible specified source, and avoided emissions of pollutants to the air, soil, or water, and avoided emissions of carbon dioxide and other greenhouse gases, provided, however, the District does not warrant eligibility of these Non-power Attributes in any market or jurisdiction.

 “Mid-C Website” shall mean the secure internet portal through which the Purchaser will be able to monitor their share of the Priest Rapids Project and receive updates related to river conditions and operations.